 - (a) ZONES OF THE RIPARIAN BUFFER.
 The protected riparian buffer shall have two zones as follows: - A streamside zone ("Zone 1') shall consist of an undisturbed area except as provided for in Section 15-270.5.
 The function of the streamside zone is to protect the physical and ecological integrity of the stream ecosystem, and filter runoff received from Zone 2.
 The desired vegetation for Zone 1 is mature forest.
 The location of Zone 1 shall be as follows: - a.
 Zone 1 shall begin at the most landward limit of the top of the bank.
-Where the location defining the top of bank cannot be readily determined, Zone 1 shall be measured from the center of the stream.
 Zone 1 shall extend landward on either side of the stream as indicated in Table 1, measured horizontally on a line perpendicular to a vertical line marking the origin of the buffer as defined above. - b.
 For ponds, lakes and reservoirs, Zone 1 shall begin at the most landward limit of the normal water level and extend landward as indicated in Table 1, measured horizontally on a line perpendicular to a vertical line marking the edge of the surface water.